-Lynx supports derived tables-tables whose contents are automatically derived from base tables-for speeding up queries or safeguarding data.
-There are three types of derived tables: secondary indexes, materialized join views, and geo-replicas.
-For example, RuBIS has a secondary index on the item\id of Bids, to quickly find the bidding history of an item.
+Lynx supports derived tables-tables whose contents are automatically derived from other tables-for speeding up queries.
+There are three types of such tables: secondary indexes, materialized join views, and georeplicas.
+For example, RuBIS has a secondary index on the item_id of Bids, to quickly find the bidding history of an item.
 Derived tables are themselves sharded according to their key (secondary index key, join key, or replicated primary key) and spread across machines.
-When base tables change, Lynx automatically issues sub-chains to update the derived tables.
+When base tables change, Lynx automatically issues subchains to update the derived tables.
 These sub-chains are called system chains, while user chains are written by application developers.

-Before application deployment, Lynx performs a static analysis of all application chains to determine if Lynx can execute each chain piecewise-one hop at a time-while ensuring the entire chain and its sub-chains are serializable as a single transaction.
+Before application deployment, Lynx performs a static analysis of all application chains to determines if Lynx can execute each chain piecewise-one hop at a time-while ensuring the entire chain and its subchains are serializable as a single transaction.